codefresh-io/docs.codefresh.io/_posts/2023-07-30-july-release-notes.md

 ### Pipelines
 * `codefresh-run` step results in failed pipelines.
 (CR-19586)
 * Invalid chart error on trying to access Codefresh Helm repository.
-*  (CR-19332)
+* Running an OSX (Mac OS X) build causes pipeline to remain in initialization phase.
+(CR-19332)
-Clicking Save in Shared Configuration Settings does not work.
+* Clicking Save in Shared Configuration Settings does not work.
 (CR-19546 - need to verify if this is customer facing? shows regression)???
+* DIND  with service containers ignore IRSA account (IAM Roles for Service Accounts) set for hybrid runtime.
 * Commit message passed through the system variable `CF_COMMIT_MESSAGE` is truncated and does not include the full content.
 * Delay in start times for child pipelines triggered by parent pipeline that includes a large set of `codefresh-run` steps set to run in parallel.
-* Unable to save new integration account for Okta (CR-19667 - this is for Classic so should it be documented for projectone?)??
+* Service
 * In Pipelines page, the context-menu for the last pipeline in the list does not display all available actions.
 * Builds terminated because of pipeline policy leave running `dind` pods on runtime cluster.
 (CR-11485)
 * In Pipelines Dashboard, for a renamed pipeline, the Pipeline filter displays the original name instead of the new name.
+(CR-18929)

 ### GitOps